rasilab/burke_2022/README.md

 - To run this on a cluster with singularity containers, do:

 ```
-grabnode # for fred hutch only, get max 36 nodes
+grabnode # for fred hutch only, get max 36 nodes, max 720G memory, for **1** day, with no GPU
-cd scripts
+cd analysis
 module load singularity # for fred hutch cluster
 singularity pull docker://ghcr.io/rasilab/burke_2022:latest
 conda activate snakemake # this is a minimal conda env that has snakemake-minimal and pandas for invoking snakefile